AmenaEi/test-automation/README.md

 ### 1. Open the Unity project

-- Launch Unity Hub and open the Unity project included in this repository (path)
+- Launch Unity Hub and open the Unity project included in [this repository](https://github.com/AmenaEi/estoty-unity.git)
 - Make sure the scene contains:
     - A button named `Button`
     - A text element named `CountText`